1. What if I cannot discover my primary love language?

 14. Can emotional love return when it has been gone for thirty years?

 “We are not enemies.
 We don’t fight.
-We simply live in the same house like roommates.”
+We simply live in the same house as roommates.”

 Let me answer this question with a true story.
 A couple came to me at one of my seminars.
 The husband said, “We have come to thank you for bringing new life to our marriage.
 We have been married for thirty years, but the last twenty years have been extremely empty.
 If you want to know how bad our marriage has been, we have not taken a vacation together in twenty years.
 We simply live in the same house, try to be civil, and that’s about it.